UnknownUser95/java-ansi/README.md

 # ANSI codes for Java

 This is an enum for quick access to ANSI codes.
-It also has a method for quickly formatting a string to a given style.
+It also has multiple methods for quickly formatting a string to or creating an escape code for a given style.

 ## Notice